michelegz/astro-web-indexer/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 A web-based file indexer and viewer for astronomical data, supporting both FITS and XISF formats.
-Designed for observatories and astrophotographers, this tool helps organize, browse, and analyze image files through an intuitive web interface.
+This tool is particularly useful for shared or remote observatories, but also for any astrophotographer looking to track their imaging sessions over time without getting lost navigating filesystem folders.
+It helps organize, browse, and analyze image files through an intuitive web interface.

 ## 🧪 Project Status